Speech Analytics for Call Centers: Extracting ROI from Every Interaction

 Every minute, call centers generate a wealth of untapped data.
 Yet, according to industry reports, less than 1-3% of these conversations are analyzed by call centers.

-With speech analytics softwares, organizations are now not just listening to conversations, they’re getting tangible insights out of customer data that can boost ROI by 30%, converting every customer interaction into a strategic asset.
+With speech analytics software, organizations are now not just listening to conversations, they’re extracting valuable insights out of customer data that can boost ROI by 30%, converting every customer interaction into a strategic asset.

-In this blog, we’ll get into how speech analytics is changing the way call centers operate, improving business ROI, and enabling companies for long-term success in the Customer life cycle.
+In this blog, we’ll get into how speech analytics is changing the way call centers operate, expanding business ROI, improving customer service and enabling companies for long-term success in the Customer life cycle.

 What is Speech Analytics in Contact Centers?